Angel Bismark Curiel: Career

 Curiel's other films to date include Reinaldo Marcus Green's Monsters and Men, and Jordana Spiro's Night Comes On.
 Both Monsters and Night were featured in the 2018 Sundance Film Festival.

 In December 2018, filming of John Leguizamo's Critical Thinking feature about a chess team completed in Florida.
 Set in Miami in 1998, the story revolves around five players on the Miami Jackson Senior High School team.
 Curiel plays Rodelay Medina, one of the players from the underprivileged school, whose team wins the National Chess Championship in 1998, and in later life becomes a Chess master.

 In July 2019, Curiel was nominated for a 2019 Imagen Award in the "Best Supporting Actor – Television" category for his work as Lil Papi Evangelista on FX's Pose.

 In August 2019, Curiel along with other Pose actors took part in the inaugural The Hollywood Reporter and Billboard's Pride Summit held in West Hollywood.
 They were part of a panel, "Televised Revolution: The Beings of Pose", with Curiel stating, "issues like colorism, transphobia and more have been passed down from previous generations," and "It's time to start unlearning the scripts that were passed down to us".
 He also shared that "Pose taught him how to show vulnerability in his personal relationships".

+In October 2024, Curiel appeared in Part 2 of American Horror Stories, playing a character in the episode "Leprechaun".
+This marked his first onscreen appearance since the end of Pose.

 Personal life

-In July 2019, news that Curiel and Pose producer, director, and writer Janet Mock have been romantically involved for a year made national headlines.
+In July 2019, news that Curiel and Pose producer, director, and writer Janet Mock had been romantically involved for a year made national headlines.
 They had gone to many high-profile events together and vacationed together in the Dominican Republic in July 2018.
 Curiel asked Mock one day in 2018 if she was happy in her current marriage.
 Mock was already re-evaluating her marriage saying, "I was like, 'OK, I can't live for what others want.
 That's not what I'm here for.'"

 Curiel has asthma and a heart murmur; he has spoken about being very cautious going back onto set to film season 3 of Pose during the COVID-19 pandemic in New York City, being one of the first TV shows to resume filming in the city.